Spay & Neuter Services

 - Age appropriate pre-anesthetic safety blood and/or urine testing (Recommended but optional on healthy pets under 4 years of age.
 Required for older pets and for pets with unstable health.)

-- Fitting with an elizabethan collar to prevent post-op licking at the surgery site if indicated (Recommended but optional.
+- Fitting with an elizabethan collar to prevent post-operative licking at the surgery site if indicated (Recommended but optional.
 Need depends on owner ability to supervise and behavior of the patient)

-- Fluoride application on young (under one year of age) pet's teeth and/or oravet dental sealant (Recommended but optional)
+- Fluoride application on young (under one year of age) pet's teeth (Recommended but optional)

 When possible, we offer the owner the opportunity to make decisions about elective aspects of their pet's care -- but we never offer substandard care.

 If you are considering your options on surgery, please be sure to find out just what care is provided to your pet at a particular clinic.
 Learn what is included in any estimate.
 Are IV catheters routine?
 IV fluids?
 Pre-anesthetic safety blood or urine testing?
 Patient warming?
 Patient monitoring?
-Pediatric dental preventive care (fluoride and/or sealant)?
+Pediatric dental preventive care?
 Even pain medications?
-If these important items are not routine, are they even available?
+If these important items are not routine, are they available and for what additional cost?

 There are many choices to be made by the veterinarian even on a seemingly routine surgery such as a spay or neuter.
 You can trust us to make the safest, most humane and most caring choices for your pet and to take care of him or her as if she were our own.